compose-x/ecs_composex/docs/syntax/compose_x/ecs.details/alarms.rst

 count is equal to the max scaling capacity (or otherwise overriden value).

 .. code-block:: yaml
-    :caption: Example at 50% CPU usage and override to 4 tasks.
+    :caption: Example at 50% RAM usage and override to 4 tasks.

-    - Name: HighRamUsageAndMaxScaledOut
+    services:
+      app01:
+        x-alarms:
+          Predefined:
+            HighRamUsageAndMaxScaledOut:
               Settings:
                 MemoryUtilization: 50          # In percent
                 RunningTaskCount: 4            # Number of tasks to evaluate against.